 Today, the job market boasts many “exercise specialists” or “personal trainers.”
 The fact is that the majority of these persons lack either the educational background to support such titles, the interpersonal skills to relate effectively to the client, and the practical skills to design safe and effective training sessions.
-The Exercise Science Program is targeted to supply all of these components to students for entry-level positions which deal directly with the healthy client.
+The Exercise Science Program is targeted to supply all of these components to students for entry-level positions which deal directly with the apparently healthy client.

 Although topics discussing exercise for the elderly, children, cardiac rehab patient, pregnant client, and other special populations is incorporated into many courses, the student is not trained to deal directly with such special populations without guidance from a healthcare professional.
 Therefore, the majority of jobs for graduates of the program lie in the fitness/club facility and the corporate/wellness site.
 These positions would include an aerobic instructor, a weight training instructor, personal trainer, fitness assessment technician, and fitness leader.
 Positions also exist in less traditional areas such as sports therapy clinics, cruise ships, fitness camps, and some hospital wellness programs.